Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Exploratory Agent Behavior Diagnostics

-\paragraph{Case 5: WebShop --- Sign reversal through trajectory quality.} The Free-mode agent on gpu07 achieved 84.0 in 16 submissions with a trajectory-collection-then-SFT pipeline.
+\paragraph{Case 5: WebShop, sign reversal through trajectory quality.} The representative Free-mode run achieved 84.0 in 16 submissions with a trajectory-collection-then-SFT pipeline.
 The agent wrote dedicated scripts for trajectory collection (\texttt{collect\_data.py}), quality filtering (\texttt{process\_data.py}), and SFT training.
-Three zero-score crashes (19\%) occurred when the evaluator timed out.
-The SFT-mode agent on gpu02 achieved an even higher score of 91.0 by additionally incorporating DPO on filtered trajectories---the highest WebShop score across all experiments.
-This sign reversal from OpenCode-7B ($-15.50$) confirms that the primary bottleneck is trajectory collection quality, not training algorithm choice.
+Three zero-score submissions (19\%) occurred when evaluation did not complete within the run constraints.
+The SFT-mode agent achieved 76.0 after collecting and filtering trajectories, while the Free-mode route remained the strongest 7B WebShop result.
+This sign reversal from OpenCode-7B ($-14.50$) suggests that the primary bottleneck is trajectory collection quality, not training algorithm choice.